NON-PLAYING PERSONNEL

 *

-Thad Levine — He’s been general manager and senior vice president of the Minnesota Twins since 2016.
+Thad Levine — He was general manager and senior vice president of the Minnesota Twins from 2016 to 2024.
 He was the Texas Rangers’ assistant GM from 2005-16 and previously worked in the Colorado Rockies’ front office.

 *